lukehandley/ttp/README.md

 ```
 conda install -c gurobi gurobi
 ```

-## Algorithm

-`ttpsolver` employs a Mixed-Integer Linear Programming formulation to optimize scheduling in a time-dependent manner, similar to the Traveling Salesman Problem.
-It determines both the order of targets and the timing of observations to respect celestial object rise and set times.
-The algorithm is detailed in the Astronomical Journal [here](https://iopscience.iop.org/article/10.3847/1538-3881/ad0dfb).
-Please cite this work when using `ttpsolver` for planning scientific observations.

 ## Tutorials
 You can find a tutorial for using the package in the `/tutorial` directory.
 In the tutorial, we attempt to schedule 85 targets (the survey list for the TESS-Keck Survey, see [here](https://ui.adsabs.harvard.edu/abs/2022AJ....163..297C/abstract), as this is a large list of stars spread out over RA hours).
 Not all stars will be observable on the specified night but the `ttpsolver` handles this easily.